noahmorrison/gitsite/_includes/resume.md

 Noah Morrison
 -------------
-I am a sophomore high school student looking for experience in Software Engineering.
+I am a 16 year old high school student, and looking for experience in Software Engineering.

 Coding has been my passion since I learned Python a few summers ago.